wonderpl/romeo/docs/video.md

 {
- "label": "This will be the collection title", "description": "This is a description"
+ "label": "This will be the collection title", "description": "This is a description",
+ "public": false
 }
 ```